chetan6780/Complete-Preparation/Leetcode/README.md

 - We use two pointer method to solve this problem.
 - set two array l=0 and r=arr.size()-1.
-- traverse throught the array and set max abs values square at last position.
+- traverse through the array and set max abs values square at last position.
 - return the array.

 ---